paulgurpreet/CS/README.md

 18. HYPERVISOR - A hypervisor is a software that you can use to run multiple virtual machines on a single physical machine.
        It has 2 types -
-    * type-1 - A type 1 hypervisor acts like a lightweight operating system and runs directly on the host's hardware.ex- VMware
+    * type-1 (Bare metal)- A type 1 hypervisor acts like a lightweight operating system and runs directly on the host's hardware.ex- VMware

-    * type-2 -  a type 2 hypervisor runs as a software layer on an operating system, like other computer programs.ex- Xen , PROXMOX
+    * type-2(hosted) -  a type 2 hypervisor runs as a software layer on an operating system, like other computer programs.ex- Xen , PROXMOX

 ![image](https://miro.medium.com/v2/resize:fit:1400/0*uOG3TpWM2BlBYkbg)